 |Time: Morning till noon

-Activity: Witness sunrise at very same Sunset Point (you visited yesterday) with a complimentary fresh wind.
+Activity: Witness sunrise at the very same Sunset Point (you visited yesterday) with a complimentary fresh wind.

-Hire an auto for a walking tour or rent a cycle for exploring Hampi.
+Hire an auto for a walking tour or rent a cycle to explore Hampi.

 Cost: Auto costs around 400 INR if you negotiate well and have a big group.

 Typically can cost you around 600 INR including info about monuments.

 |Time: Noon and evening

 Activity: Explore Hampi and chill out with local coconut water and lassi

 Cost: It would typically take noon and early evening for you to discover the entire map of Hampi.